SGSSS Career Pathways Mentoring Programme

 SGSSS will invite applications from PhD students who would like to participate in the programme and will then match mentors to mentees based on their mutual interests and career aspirations, and facilitate introductions.

-The programme will launch with an online welcome event on Wednesday 12 January 2022 at 17.00-18.30.
+The programme will launch with an in person welcome event on Tuesday 17 January 2023 at 12.00-14.00.
 The event will introduce mentors and mentees to the programme, and give you space for an introductory discussion.

 After the launch event, we propose a minimum of 4 meetings of one hour each over a period of 6 months’ time: